 Here are the best ways to progressive overload and get strong with just dumbbells:

 - Increase weight load every week- by increasing the weight of your dumbbells, you present a muscle with greater mechanical tension.
-As a result, muscle fiber size and number increases to deal with the greater demand exerted on the muscle.
+As a result, muscle fiber size and number increase to deal with the greater demand exerted on the muscle.
 This is the most effective way to increase strength!

-- Increase number of sets- the more sets you perform, the greater the metabolic demand is placed on your muscles.
+- Increase the number of sets- the more sets you perform, the greater the metabolic demand is placed on your muscles.
 This forces them to recruit metabolic machinery to become stronger in order to deal with the greater demands.